The Python Packaging Hell: Files Everywhere (4 / 7)

 And how to execute the file without knowing its dependencies?
 This

-chicken and egg issue is problematic for setuptools
+chicken and egg issue is problematic for setuptools, but as

 everyone is using it to create packages, and as it’s a dependency of